Fraud Blocker

 Arrival & Departure

-The Crossing the Antarctic Circle via Buenos Aires voyage begins and ends in Buenos Aires, Argentina (EZE), with charter group flights to and from Ushuaia.
+The Crossing the Circle: Southern Expedition via Buenos Aires cruise begins and ends in Buenos Aires, Argentina (EZE), with charter group flights to and from Ushuaia.
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Buenos Aires ahead of the 12:00-8:00pm window for luggage weighing and tagging on Day 1.
 Arrange your own independent transfer to the included Buenos Aires hotel on Day 1.
-Plan flights to depart Buenos Aires no earlier than 9:00pm on disembarkation day.
+Plan flights to depart Buenos Aires no earlier than 9:00pm (EZE) or 10:00pm (AEP) on disembarkation day.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Internal Flights

-Group charter flights between Buenos Aires and Ushuaia are required on this trip’s itinerary; see the Mandatory Transfer Package information listed above under Inclusions.
+Group charter flights between Buenos Aires and Ushuaia are required on this trip’s itinerary; see the Charter Flight & Hotel Package information listed above under Inclusions.
 The flight to Ushuaia is expected to depart early on Day 2 of the itinerary.
-There is a luggage limit of 50 lbs (23 kg) checked luggage and 17 lbs (8 kg) cabin baggage on the flights to and from Ushuaia.
+There is a strict luggage limit on the flights to and from Ushuaia (and allowance for only one checked bag and one carry-on bag), which will be detailed in your final documents as flights are confirmed close to departure.
 Should you have additional luggage, it can be stored at the hotel in Buenos Aires; there is no option to pay for additional luggage.
 On Day 14 of the itinerary, the ship is scheduled to arrive at the pier between 7:00 and 8:00am local time.
 Disembarkation follows breakfast, with an included short tour of Tierra del Fuego National Park before transferring to the airport for the return charter flight to Buenos Aires (note: This tour may happen prior to embarkation).

 Activities

-Included are optional hiking, Zodiac cruising, daily presentations, photography guides, the polar plunge and a 10- to 15-minute helicopter flightseeing excursion (weather- and logistics-dependent).
+Included are optional hiking, Zodiac cruising, daily presentations, photography guides, the polar plunge and a 10- to 15-minute helicopter flightseeing excursion that’s weather- and logistics-dependent.
 Various optional activities may be available on your Crossing the Antarctic Circle via Buenos Aires cruise, for guests aged 16 and older.
-Per-person prices for the 2024-25 & 2025-26 seasons: heli-landing $395; alpine heli-trekking $495 (2024-25 only); kayaking $995; camping $295; photography included; stand-up paddleboarding $295.
-One-time paddling excursions are available for $295 per person, per outing, for those who want something less in-depth than the full sea kayaking program; no experience is necessary.
+Per-person prices for the 2024-25 & 2025-26 seasons: heli-landing $995; alpine heli-trekking $495 (2024-25 only); kayaking $1,995; camping $495; photography included; stand-up paddleboarding $295.
+One-time paddling excursions are available for $395 per person, per outing, for those who want something less in-depth than the full sea kayaking program; no experience is necessary.
 Each departure’s first paddling excursion may be pre-booked and all subsequent outings are booked on the ship.
 Please contact AdventureSmith to reserve activity space with your booking.

 Room Configuration